DanielSank/DanielSank.github.io/_posts/2016-09-07-tex_modularity.md

 At the beginning of each listing you will find a download link for a zip archive containing a complete working example.

 This is a pretty long post.
-To skip the pedagogical development and get to the "final answer", see [the modularity demo in my TeXtricks github repo](https://github.com/DanielSank/TeXtricks/tree/master/modularity-demo).
+To skip the pedagogical development and get to the "final answer", along with the actual package I submitted to CTAN, see [the source repo](https://github.com/DanielSank/tex-modular/tree/master).

 Consider a short article about octopuses ([example A][1])